KarlHeinz365/homeassistant-indevolt/README.md

 ## Configuration

+For Installation add the repository in HACS as a Integration or
-1. **Install** this custom component dowbload the zip and put all files in /homeassistant/custom_components/indevolt/
+1. **Install** this custom component download the zip and put all files in /homeassistant/custom_components/indevolt/
 2. In Home Assistant, go to **Settings > Devices & Services**.
 3. Click **Add Integration** and search for `INDEVOLT`.
 4. Enter the required information: